-- Line 1: Actual numbers of dwellings built between 1st April 2011 and 31st March 2015.\Includes 120 124 Assisted Living dwellings. - Line 2: Dwellings under construction at 31st March 2015 assumed that all will be completed over the plan period. - Line 3: Other dwellings with planning permission at 31st March 2015 assumed that 10% of these will not be completed. - Line 4: Dwellings with a resolution to grant planning permission from the Council's Planning and Development Committee but which are awaiting completion of a Section 106 Agreement before planning permission is issued, at 31st March 2015 assumed that 10% of these will not be completed. - Line 5: To reach the local target of 13,550 interim minimum requirement of 9,777 dwellings by 2031, together with windfall sites, further land will need to be allocated within the Borough, and other locations within the lpswich Policy Area identified with neighbouring authorities later in the plan period, for at least 10,207 6,344 new homes. - 8.78 National guidance in the National Planning Policy Framework, is that Local Planning Authorities should set out their policies and strategies for delivering the level of housing provision, including identifying broad locations and specific sites that will enable continuous delivery of housing for at least 15 years from the date of adoption of the relevant development plan document.
+Line 1: Actual numbers of dwe lings built between 1st April 2011 and 31st March 2015.Includes 124 Assisted Living dwellings.

+Line 2: Dwellings under construction at 31 st March 2015 - assumed that all will be completed over the plan period.

+Line 3: Other dwellings with planning permission at 31 st March 2015 - assumed that 10% of these will not be completed.

+Line 4: Dwellings with a resolution to grant planning permission from the Council's Planning and Development Committee but which are awaiting completion of a Section 106 Agreement before planning permission is issued, at 31st March 2015 - assumed that 10% of these will not be completed.

+Line 5: To reach the interim minimum requirement of 9,777 dwellings by 2031, together with windfall sites, further land will need to be allocated within the Borough for at least 6,344 new homes.

-8.79 This should include identifying a specific supply of developable sites for years 1-10 from adoption and, where possible, for years 11-15.
+- 8.76 National guidance in the National Planning Policy Framework is that Local Planning Authorities should set out their policies and strategies for delivering the level of housing provision, including identifying broad locations and specific sites that will enable continuous delivery of housing for at least 15 years from the date of adoption of the relevant development plan document. - 8.77 This should include identifying a specific supply of developable sites for years 1-10 from adoption and, where possible, for years 11-15.
 Where it is not possible to identify specific sites for years 11-15, broad locations for future growth should be indicated.
-In the case of Ipswich this will be within the Borough boundary at this stage but future continuing discussions will be are required with neighbouring authorities within the Ipswich Policy Housing Market Area due to capacity constraints.
+In the case of Ipswich this will be within the Borough boundary at this stage but continuing discussions are required with neighbouring authorities within the Ipswich Housing Market Area due to capacity constraints.
 Windfall sites will also contribute to the housing supply and these are defined in the National Planning Policy Framework as sites not specifically identified as available in the Local Plan process and normally comprise previously-developed sites that have unexpectedly become available.